wendyverdonk93/docs/content/payment-methods/billing-suite/klarna/how-does-klarna-work.md

 Similarly, once a Klarna order has been shipped (_shipped_ status), you can view the Klarna invoice number in MultiSafepay Control under the specific Klarna order in the transaction details.

-All questions related to Klarna orders and transactions should be communicated directly to Klarna via <verkoop@klarna.com>
+All consumer related questions regarding Klarna orders and transactions should be communicated directly to [Klarna](https://www.klarna.com/international/contact-customer-service/)
+If you are a merchant, please contact <integration@multisafepay.com>

 ## Transaction flow
 The transaction flow shows the different ways a transaction can be processed.
 This differs per payment method.